African Orthodox Women’s Grant

 All around the continent of Africa women participate in the life of the Orthodox Church.
 In roles such as catechist, church treasurer, theologian, and chanter, women from Kenya to Cameroon to Zimbabwe work to build up the Body of Christ.

 Honoring the fact that women are richly engaged in African Orthodoxy, the St. Phoebe Center for the Deaconess wishes to support their efforts to acquire education and skills in order to better serve God.
 To this end, the St. Phoebe Center has established an African Orthodox Women’s Grant.
-Orthodox women from Africa are invited to apply for funding to better equip themselves to contribute to the life of the Church.
-Funds may be requested for conference expenses, tuition for seminary or other projects relating to women and Orthodoxy in Africa.

 Be sure to select “African Women’s Grant” in the drop-down menu.